Comic Book Bin

 relinquished the character to Gold Key.

-In 1971, when DC Comics aquired the license to many of ERB’s creations, John Carter, along with other Burroughs creations such as the Pellucidar and Venus stories, were featured as back-up stories published in Korak, Son of Tarzan
+In 1971, when DC Comics acquired the license to many of ERB’s creations, John Carter, along with other Burroughs creations such as the Pellucidar and Venus stories, were featured as back-up stories published in Korak, Son of Tarzan.

-Six years later, when the Burroughs properties moved to Marvel Comics, John Carter graduated to his own title which lasted for two years, as did their Tarzan title.
-Since then, the ape man’s comic appearances have been sporadic, most notably from Dark Horse Comics in the late 1990s.
+Six years later, when the Burroughs properties moved to Marvel Comics, John Carter graduated to his own title that lasted for two years, as did its Tarzan title.
+Since then, the ape-man’s comic appearances have been sporadic, most notably from Dark Horse Comics in the late 1990s.

 ka-zar2.jpg